-ZOE Lab & ZOE Summer School - Engagement and Evidence
+ZOE LABs- Engagement and Evidence

 Benefit for those involved

-We bring together involved people therapists, doctors and concerned representatives
+We bring together involved people, therapists, doctors and concerned representatives

-ZOE LAB (learning lab)
+ZOE learning LAB

 - reading, talking, writing -

-ZOE LAB, “our learning lab” is a seasonal Learning Lab focused within the fields of Dance/Movement Therapy (DMT) and Dance for Health (DfH).
+ZOE learning LAB, “our learning LAB” is a seasonal Learning Lab focused within the fields of Dance/Movement Therapy (DMT) and Dance for Health (DfH).
 Each session invites participants to engage directly with leading researchers as they explore the development of their current work.
 Through a “deep dive” into a recent publication, followed by a brief interview and an open discussion, ZOE LAB offers a unique window into research processes, challenges, and inspirations.
 It’s an opportunity to ask questions, expand your understanding, and connect with cutting-edge ideas in the field.

 Are you an author and want to present your paper in the LAB?
 Please contact us at admin@zoeschool.ch